opensearch-project/sql/docs/user/dql/functions.rst

 Usage: adddate(date, INTERVAL expr unit)/ adddate(date, expr) adds the time interval of second argument to date; adddate(date, days) adds the second argument as integer number of days to date.
 If first argument is TIME, today's date is used; if first argument is DATE, time at midnight is used.

-Argument type: DATE/DATETIME/TIMESTAMP/TIME, INTERVAL/LONG
+Argument type: DATE/TIMESTAMP/TIME, INTERVAL/LONG

 Return type map:

-(DATE/DATETIME/TIMESTAMP/TIME, INTERVAL) -> DATETIME
+(DATE/TIMESTAMP/TIME, INTERVAL) -> TIMESTAMP

 (DATE, LONG) -> DATE

-(DATETIME/TIMESTAMP/TIME, LONG) -> DATETIME
+(TIMESTAMP/TIME, LONG) -> TIMESTAMP

 Synonyms: `DATE_ADD`_ when invoked with the INTERVAL form of the second argument.